brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 The Priest reads the seven prayers **outside** the Sanctuary and remains there for the Litany of Peace.
 He should remain outside the Sanctuary for the whole service, except for the censing of the church.

-He enters the Sanctuary at Â‘Lord, I have criedÂ’ for the censing of the Church.
+He enters the Sanctuary at ‘Lord, I have cried’ for the censing of the Church.
 This is done as usual, but the Priest vests only in the Epitrachelion.

-Only six stichera are sung at Â‘Lord, I have criedÂ’.
+Only six stichera are sung at ‘Lord, I have cried’.
 Normally 3 from the Paraklitiki and 3 from the Menaion.
 In this case it is the custom in many places to sing 2 from the first set in the Paraklitiki and 1 from the second.
 If the Saint of the day has a Doxastikon, then 6 Stichera are sung from the Menaion, the 3 appointed being doubled.
 In this case the Theotokion is the one from the Menaion.

-There is no Entrance, but immediately after the hymn Â‘O Joyful LightÂ’ the Priest announces Â‘Prokeimenon of the eveningÂ’.
+There is no Entrance, but immediately after the hymn ‘O Joyful Light’ the Priest announces ‘Prokeimenon of the evening’.

-The Prokeimenon is followed at once by the prayer Â‘Grant, LordÂ’ and the Litany is displaced until later.
+The Prokeimenon is followed at once by the prayer ‘Grant, Lord’ and the Litany is displaced until later.

 The verses for the Aposticha are the following: